Ariane (rocket family)

-Ariane is a series of European civilian expendable launch vehicles for space launch use.
+Ariane (/fr/) is a series of European civilian expendable launch vehicles for space launch use.
 The name comes from the French spelling of the mythological character Ariadne.
 France first proposed the Ariane project and it was officially agreed upon at the end of 1973 after discussions between France, Germany and the UK.
 The project was Western Europe's second attempt at developing its own launcher following the unsuccessful Europa project.
 The Ariane project was code-named L3S (the French abbreviation for third-generation substitution launcher).

 The European Space Agency (ESA) charged Aérospatiale (whose former assets now form Airbus) with the development of all Ariane launchers and of the testing facilities, while Arianespace handled production, operations and marketing after its creation in 1980.
 Arianespace launches Ariane rockets from the Guiana Space Centre at Kourou in French Guiana.
 As a result of the merger in 2000 that founded Airbus, the new corporation's space branch and subsequently its subsidiary with Safran, ArianeGroup, took over the duties of the defunct Aérospatiale.